edmundcheng221/taktile-coding-app/README.md

 # Documentation

+## Problem

+#### Instructions

+Fork this repository.

+Implement `fold` in any language of your choice.
+Don't directly use the `fold` that is already part of your language (see the list on Wikipedia).

+Send us a link to your fork **within 1 week** of being invited to participate on this challenge.

+Aim to use about 1 hour of time on the solution, don't use more than 2 hours.
+We give roughly equal weight to the each of the following:

+* Documentation
+* Packaging
+* Testing
+* Readability of code
+* Correctness of implementation
+* Performance
+* Generality
+* Correntness of types (if applicable)

+Please don't stress if your solution isn't perfect.
+With a timebox of at most 2 hours, you most likely won't be able to check all the boxes above.
+This challenge is intended as an exercise in tradeoffs.
+We want to understand how you view the overall value and lifecycle of software.

+## Solution

 This is a flask app that allows for users to specify array, left or right fold, and the operation.

 To clone repo: